ProfessorKolodziej/cm523-urban-dictionary/README.md

 In this assignment, you will be creating your own [Urban Dictionary](https://www.urbandictionary.com/) term definition.
 This term can be real or completely made up - your choice.
 Definitions may be shared with the class, so please keep it (reasonably) clean!

 Choose the best possible HTML tags for each requirement below to mark up your definition.
-(Hint: everything you need is covered in Chapter 2.)
+(Hint: everything you need is covered in Chapters 2 and 3.)

 ## Requirements